alphagov/styleguides/go.md

 There is no centrally-mandated dependency manager for Go, which means a few techniques have sprung up.
 These include:

 * tools like [godep](https://github.com/tools/godep) and [gom](https://github.com/mattn/gom), which ensure local copies of a dependency are checked out to a specific version
-* "vendoring" (i.e. copying source code in some manner to a location you control)
+* vendoring (ie copying source code in some manner to a location you control)
-* [gopkg.in](http://labix.org/gopkg.in), which provides a method of using versioned import paths.
+* [gopkg.in](http://labix.org/gopkg.in), which provides a method of using versioned import paths

 We are currently evaluating `godep` and `gom` as tools for managing dependencies.
 While godep is probably more widely used, gom offers some conveniences for modifying `$GOPATH`, which is useful for isolating jenkins builds.
 If you are using a different